cliftbar/blahg/web/reference/markdown/2023-09-24_pdx_sailing.md

 # J/24 Resources
 - [North Sails J/24 Racing Tips for All Conditions](https://www.northsails.com/en-us/blogs/north-sails-blog/j-24-racing-tips-for-all-conditions)
 - [North Sails J24 SPEED GUIDE](https://www.northsails.com/en-us/blogs/north-sails-blog/j-24-speed-guide)

+## Notes as I learn the boat
+- Trimmer
+    - cross sheet with the Genoa blocks
+    - Blow the Genoa early compared to the Jib
+- Main:
+    - curl the top leach tale.
+Curling the second is pinching
+    - Backstay before traveler to depower
+    - boom can go past centerline if there's enough flow, but be careful with that, not sustainable
+- Spin:
+    - play the shoulder curl aggressively
+    - let Pit take the guy early, so Trimmer can play the curl
+Helm:
+    - take shifts while the trimmer can keep up
+    - short course WL, prefer the inside and/or gybe around the windward mark for control.
+    - Sail flat.
+Sail flat.
+Sail flat.

 # Portland Weather
 - [Sailflow PDX](https://www.sailflow.com/spot/589)